 At Loyola, we offer several types of study abroad options, and each are packaged a bit differently when it comes to finances.

-For Loyola Programs, students will be expected to pay their regular semester’s tuition and housing to Loyola, along with a study abroad program fee and a reduced comprehensive fee.
-If your student has expressed interest in either the Rome or Paris program, please visit the site-specific information for each, as housing fees are handled differently in those programs.
-All forms of scholarships and financial aid will transfer, with the exception of Federal work study.
+For many opportunities, students will be expected to pay their regular semester’s tuition and housing to Loyola, along with a study abroad program fee and a reduced comprehensive fee, however, some of the locations will require students to pay housing directly to the host institution.
+With the exception of Affiliations and Non-Loyola programs, all forms of scholarships and financial aid will transfer, with the exception of Federal work study.

 With Loyola Affiliations and Non-Loyola Programs, students will not receive Loyola financial aid (although in some cases certain federal and state aid might still apply).
 Students are usually responsible for their own housing costs abroad, and will be paying tuition directly to the program provider, i.e. NYU, Syracuse, AIFS, Arcadia, DIS, or others.

 It is important to research each opportunity to find out the exact fees and how they are paid.

 Insurance and Student Safety Abroad